Although VEGAS will open and play many media formats with its native decoders, other types of media cause issues such as:

 6. DISABLE SO4COMPOUNDPLUG (VP15 AVC / XAVC-S)

 VEGAS PRO 15 has a new decoder for XAVC-S files and some AVC files.
-This codec may cause issues such as 2 x stereo tracks decoding as 4 x mono tracks, small audio sync discrepancies, and poor performance.
+This codec may cause issues such as 2 x stereo tracks decoding as 4 x mono tracks, small audio sync discrepancies, poor performance, or hanging.
 If your footage is opened by this "so4compoundplug" decoder then you can try disabling it.
 See this post for more information.
 If that doesn't help then re-enable it for wider format support.

 7. BYPASS COMPOUNDPLUG CODEC (MP4 TRICK)